cjheath/strpp/README.md

         bool            same(TextPtr& other) const; // Return true if other refers to the same location
 </pre>

-The structure of TextPtr is carefully designed to allow processing data arriving on an ephemeral stream, such as a network socket.
-The only extra processing required is that when any copy of a TextPtr is made, it can proceed from its current position in the stream.
+The structure of TextPtr is designed to be able to process data that's arriving on an ephemeral stream, such as a network socket.
+The only extra processing required is that when any copy of a TextPtr is made, it must be possible to proceed from that position in the stream.
 When a TextPtr is deleted, no further access will be required to data from that position - unless an older copy still exists.
 This "stream memory" behaviour is being implemented in a <strong>StreamFork</strong> class.

 You can subclass Pegexp\<\> to override match_extended&skip_extended to handle special command characters.

-The Capture parameter provides capture handling.
+The Context parameter provides capture handling, but the default Context has a NullContext stub.
 Read the header file for details.

 ## PEG parsing

 `#include	<peg.h>`

-The Peg parser templates extend Pegexp to provide a powerful PEG parsing engine for arbitrary grammars.
+The Peg parser templates make use of Pegexp to provide a powerful PEG parsing engine for arbitrary grammars.

+The grammar is expressed using a compact in-memory table.
+No executable code needs to be generated.
-The preferred way to use this is to compile a grammar expressed in the BNF-like language <strong>Px</strong>.
+The preferred way to use this is to compile a grammar expressed in the BNF-like language [Px](grammars/px.px), which (will) emit C++ data definitions for the parser engine to interpret.
+No heap memory allocation is required during execution (and minimal stack), except to build any requested Abstract Syntax Trees that reflect the result of the parse.
+No memoization is performed, so a badly constructed grammar can cause long runtimes.

 Like the Pegexp template, Peg\<\> processes data from a TextPtr, which may be a stream.

-The tooling and this template class is currently incomplete.
+The [Peg parser](test/peg_test.cpp) works and reports captures from the parse result, but AST generation from those captures (and the Px tooling) are currently incomplete.

 ## Regular Expressions